unahouExosite/docs/exositeready/gwe/getting_started.md

     sudo ./install.sh
     ```

-4. Once the installation completes, you'll need to configure Gateway
-    Engine for your IoT solution and Exosite account.
+4. Once the installation completes, you will need to configure GWE for your IoT solution and Exosite account.
 This will require
     one piece of information from your Murano account and the serial
     number of your gateway.

     1. In your Murano account, navigate to your Product and click on
         the Info tab.
 Copy the Product ID and use it in the commands,
         below, in place of &lt;PRODUCT\_ID&gt;.
     2. Determine the serial number of your gateway.
-Gateway Engine is
+GWE is
         programmed to retrieve the MAC address from the internet
         interface of your choosing (e.g. `eth0`, `wlan0`,
         `ppp0`, etc.) when the `--set-iface` command-line switch